UK embassy attack bolsters EU push for Iran sanctions

 Tuesday's attack on the British embassy by dozens of students and protesters angry over Britain's unilateral sanctions could go some way towards convincing them stronger action is needed, diplomats said.

-"From a political point of view this (attack) cannot, I think, work in the direction of EU member states wanting to ease pressure on Iran," one senior EU diplomat said.
+"From a political point of view this (attack) cannot, I think, work in the direction of EU member states wanting to ease pressure on Iran," the diplomat said.
 "On the contrary."

 "The whole question is do we go further and add a new set of sanctions apart from those adopted in the past."